TechNickAI/AICodeBot/README.md

 * How can I make this code better?
 * Tell me how to add a new feature to this code.
-* Fix an issue that I'm having when... (describe the issue)
+* Fix an issue that I'm having... (paste the error, stack trace, etc)
 * Write unit tests for the xyz function.

 Please note that this feature is still in its experimental stage.
 While it can already provide valuable assistance, it's not perfect and we're continuously working on improving it.